 December minutes approved.

-Adult disposition.
+Adult disposition in the Middle Fork – Unclipped Spring Chinook returning Dexter.
 HMT felt Little Fall Creek was the best option for releases at this time.
 This will be revisited in February.

 Adult Fish Release Sites.
 Sharpe asked about the South Fork McKenzie above Homestead.
 HMT felt it might be worthwhile to take a look at finding another site upstream of Homestead.